For more on the Elwha River and Whiskey Bend Trails, visit our Elwha River website.

 04/30/09 - Elwha Update

 Spring is coming to the Elwha Trail which starts at Whiskey Bend.
-There are more people, more triliums and even some other flowers around.
+There are more people, more trilliums and even some other flowers around.
 The male grouse are lekking, setting up bachelor pads to attract les femmes.
 Their deep, booming cry, almost a glottal stop, apparently does something for the ladies.
 There must be a good number of grouse about judging from the sound of things.

-An obligatory trilium shot
+An obligatory trillium shot

 Looking downstream